The following packages are community-contributed and were up-to-date at the time of writing:

-- Linux or OS X. Windows is not supported, see issue #535.
+- Linux or macOS.
+Windows is not supported, see issue #535.

-On Linux systems, using the distro’s package manager is the best way to do this, for example, using Ubuntu (last tried on Trusty):
+On Linux systems, using the distro’s package manager is the best way to do this, for example, using Ubuntu:

 Then you have several options.
 The following text applies for most Python software by the way.

 The easiest way to install vdirsyncer at this point would be to run: